vineeta-san/demo/README.md

 # demo
-using git for first time
+using git for first time.